sunnyvalechha/Devops-Prep/README.md

 # Kubernetes

-What is the Port range of Service Node-Port?

-30,000 to 32,767
+- What is the Port range of Service Node-Port?           # 30,000 to 32,767

+- Explain kubernetes architecture and its key components?

+* Kubernetes architecture is broadly devided into 2 parts:
+  1. Control plane / Master component
+  2. Data plane / Worker nodes

+* Primary component of Control Plane - API server, ETCD, Scheduler, Controler Manager.
+* Primary component of Data Plane - Kubelet, Container runtime, Kube proxy.

+* A request is sent to API server or a request is sent by 'kubectl' command to create deployment over the kubernetes cluster initially this request sent to API server.
+* API server performs the authentication and authorization.
+* If the request is valid, it sends the request to the scheduler.
+* Then, scheduler decide on which node the pod has to be scheduled.
+* It takes pod affinity, node affinity everything into consideration and identifies right nodes for the pod.
+* Once the scheduler identifies right node for the pod, API server forward the request to the kubelet on that particular node.
+* Kubelet invokes container runtime such as docker shim, CRI-o, or container D
+* Then, container runtime takes the responsibility of running the container within the pod.
+* This is how pod is executed using Kubernetes components.
+* Once the pod or any kubernetes resource is executed API server passes the information to ETCD.
+* And whenever we create a deployment it is maintained by replica set controller, such controller are managed by controller manager component of Kubernetes.

-**How to Secure Kubernetes Cluster?**
+- How to Secure Kubernetes Cluster?

-* Secured sensitive information on Kubernetes cluster

 1. Secure your API server
+2. Secured sensitive information on Kubernetes cluster
-2. Very good with RBAC
+3. Very good with RBAC
-3. Cluster network policies are very well defined
+4. Cluster network policies are very well defined
-4. Information (Data) are encrypted at REST in ETCD
+5. Information (Data) are encrypted at REST in ETCD
-5. Use Secure container Images
+6. Use Secure container Images
-6. Cluster Monitoring
+7. Cluster Monitoring
-7. Frequent Upgrades
+8. Frequent Upgrades

-Secure your API server - When we run any command let's say 'kubectl get pods' the request first go to API server then API server validate with scheduler, but API server is first point of contact.
-So the suppose the cluster API server is not secure then the cluster itself can be compromised.
-So as a DevSecOps engineer we have to secure the API server.
+* Secure your API server: When we run any command let's say 'kubectl get pods' the request first go to API server.
+* API server validate with scheduler, but API server is first point of contact.
+* So suppose the cluster API server is not secure then the cluster itself can be compromised.
+* So as a DevSecOps engineer we have to secure the API server first.

-How we will do that? >> /etc/kubernetes/manifest/kube-apiserserver.yaml
+* How we will do that? >> /etc/kubernetes/manifest/kube-apiserserver.yaml
 * In kubernetes every resource is a pod and API server should also have a pod / pod file.
-So this kube-api server has a yaml file we have to put TLS certs in the yaml file.
+* So this kube-api server has a yaml file we have to put TLS certs in the yaml file.
 * Then secure this yaml file consist TLS certificates using RBAC

 **Blue and Green Deployments**